pyeventsourcing/kurrentdbclient/README.md

 *requires leader*

 The `disable_projection()` method can be used to disable (stop running) a projection.
+When a projection is stopped using this method, a checkpoint will be written.

 This method has a required `name` argument, which is a Python `str` that specifies the name of the projection to be disabled.